 Each organization has its traditions too.
 But keep in mind that individual departments are the micro units of the bigger organization.
 You have the opportunity to create traditions for celebration and recognition that help boost morale.
 Your traditions can be simple little actions that help unite your team, even for a few moments, around what is important.

 We have some traditions at the Baird Group to celebrate new employees, birthdays, new business, and other things.
 I have a handmade bronze hand bell perched on a shelf outside my office.
 When I ring it, the sound travels down two hallways alerting the team that something good has happened, and it’s time to gather to share the good news and to celebrate, even if for just a moment.
 Together.
+I started this tradition after attending one of those personal growth trainings where keynote speakers share their experince and tips.
+This tip works for our team perfectly.

 Sure, I could send an email announcing the good news, but it’s not the same as ringing the bell.
 I can’t imagine my team members talking 20 years from now about an email tradition they had at Baird Group, but they will very likely remember the bell.
 The tradition is more than just a sound traveling throughout the building – it’s a gesture that signifies that we are a team, we value each other, and we celebrate together face-to-face.